KostasBzn/BatchGuard_Obfuscator/README.md

 ## BatchGuard Batch Obfuscator

-**BatchGuard** is a simple batch file obfuscator designed to transform your batch scripts into an unreadable format, enhancing their security and hiding their original logic.
+**BatchGuard** is a simple batch file obfuscator written in Python that transforms your batch scripts into an unreadable format, enhancing their security and hiding their original logic.
 By encoding, adding random characters, and using encoding techniques, BatchGuard makes reverse-engineering your batch files a challenging task.

 ### Features
 - **Obfuscation**: Transforms the content of a batch file into a more complex and difficult-to-understand format.